The following article was first published on RBC Global Asset Management’s Learn & Plan content hub.

 In investing, not everything that counts can be counted.
 With ESG integration, investors consider more than traditional financial measures.
-They consider the intangibles of a company’s environmental, social and governance (ESG) practices.
+They consider a company’s environmental, social and governance (ESG) practices to identify risks and opportunities.
 This approach has the potential to add value by enhancing long-term performance for investors.

 Examples of ESG factors